Posted on February 27, 2017 in Recovery

 How Can Non-Narcotic Pain Medication Help?

 Opioid pain medications are prescribed after surgeries or other medical procedures to alleviate extreme pain.
 However, the euphoria and pleasurable relaxation they provide, as well as the body’s ability to develop a tolerance, too often lead to addiction.
 Many individuals who never thought they could become addicted to drugs quickly find themselves hooked on the seemingly innocent prescription they received after having their wisdom teeth removed.
+These individuals often need to attend treatment for prescription drug abuse.

 New laws have helped to tighten restrictions surrounding the disbursement of painkillers.
 The Centers for Disease Control and Prevention released new guidelines in March 2016 for the prescribing of opioid medications.
 The agency outlined three key principles within a set of 12 recommendations: